cmorten/opine/examples/react/README.md

 # react

+**Note that this example no longer works with latest Deno as `Deno.emit` was removed from the core APIs.**

 An example of how you can use Opine with React.

 This example uses ejs templates to create the HTML markup, serves static assets